vide-collabo/Vide.docs/content/en/docs/vide.fable/conditions.md

 TL;DR: Using `if-else` to switch between 2 view is not recommended.
 Although this might compile (the types of state used in the `if` and it's corresponding `else`-branch have to be identical), it can have a negative impact on performance, and it might lead to "remaining" attribute values on some elements.
 So please follow this rule:

 {{< alert icon="🚨" >}}
-There are only 2 valid `else`-expressions: `Vide.elseForget` and `Vide.elsePreserve`.
+There are only 2 valid `else`-expressions: `elseForget` and `elsePreserve`.
 Never do anything "else" - even if it might compile.
 {{< /alert >}}